BobVarioa/CookieClickerExtra/docs/index.md

 Welcome to the Cookie Clicker Extra wiki!

+A cookie clicker mod that is trying to expand apon the content of the base game.

-This mod currently adds nothing to the base game.
+This mod currently only adds a few cookies to the base game but it will add: <br>

-It will add :
-* New Variations of Sugar Lumps
+- New Variations of Sugar Lumps
-* Many new Upgrades
+- Many new upgrades, Including:
+  - New Kittens
+  - New flavors of Loreos
+  - New Portal themed upgrades
+  - Misc. flavored cookies
-* A few new achievements
+- A few new achievements
-* Something else probably
+- A new season, St Patrick's Day

+Created by :
+- TheSkullyKO (Mistow OwO#0245) - Sprites and Ideas
+- Bob (MasterOfBob777#8346) - Programming and a few ideas

 # Table of Contents :
 * <a href="#Cookies">Cookies</a>